Skip to main content

 2023

 On revenue, Rush University Medical Center is among the largest U.S. nonprofits: $2.7B in 2023 reported revenue.
 Organizations at this scale typically operate hospitals, university systems, or national federations — the financial pattern looks more like a corporation than the small-charity stereotype.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: Rush University Medical Center carries a healthy operating-reserve cushion against $2.6B in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Rush University Medical Center reported $2.7B in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Rush University Medical Center reports $33.0M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $2.7B in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Rush University Medical Center is categorized under Health — the largest segment of U.S. nonprofit revenue, dominated by hospitals, hospital systems, and health-research organizations.
-Revenue-to-program ratios in this category often look different from smaller-program nonprofits because the underlying operations are capital-intensive.
+The financial profile in this category is capital-intensive, with large balance sheets and program service revenue that often dwarfs donations.

 $2.7B